 Grand Getaways: the Growing Skip-Gen Travel Trend

 Multi-generational travel is booming, fueled in part by today’s 70 million grandparents who want to spend more time making memories with their families.
 Increasingly, grandparents are finding additional ways to bond with their grandchildren through travel.
 Known as skip-gen trips, these vacations involve just two generations – grandparents and one or more grandchildren traveling without their parents.
-Skip-gen travel is fast becoming one of the top travel trends for 2020.
-This hot travel style has become so popular that it even got a new name, “gramping.”
+Skip-gen travel is steadily one of the top travel trends for families.
+This hot travel style has become so popular that it has even adopted a new name: “gramping.”

-Since grandparents are living farther away from their grandchildren than ever before, distance often makes it difficult for them to spend as much time with their grandchildren as they’d like.
+Since grandparents are living farther away from their grandchildren than ever before, distance often makes it difficult for them to spend as much time with them as they’d like.
 Skip-gen travel can help close that gap, allowing grandparents and grandchildren to share experiences and spend extended time together.
-These types of trips can also offer an added benefit, giving parents a break so they can enjoy time on their own.
-According to a recent AARP survey, close to a third of grandparents have taken one or more of their grandchildren on a skip-gen trip.
+These trips can also offer an added benefit: giving parents a break so they can enjoy time on their own.
+According to a recent AARP survey, nearly a third of grandparents have taken at least one of their grandchildren on a skip-gen trip.

-The Family Travel Association (FTA) 2019 U.S. Family Travel Survey took an in-depth look at the rising skip-gen travel trend.
-Of the grandparents surveyed, 37% stated they were likely to take one or more of their grandchildren on a skip-gen trip during the next three years.
 Both the AARP and FTA studies found that about three-quarters of grandparents plan and organize their skip-gen getaways and the vast majority pay for the entire trip as well.
 Most grandparents wait until their grandchildren are over age 5 to take skip-gen trips, with 8-12 years of age being the most popular time to travel and 13-17 years of age receiving the next highest score.
 Parents and grandparents believe skip-gen trips are a good way for grandparents and grandchildren to spend quality time together, forge closer bonds and make lasting memories.
 In addition, grandparents like being able to treat their grandchildren to travel experiences and value the educational benefits of skip-gen trips.
-These types of trips can also be a great way to celebrate key events like birthdays and graduations.
+These types of trips can also be a great way to celebrate milestone events like birthdays and graduations.
 A key factor is making sure to find destinations and activities that everyone will enjoy.

 FUN FOR EVERYONE